 WHAT WORRY DID TO ME

 As a dividend growth stock investor at heart, I normally put most of my new capital to work in individual dividend paying companies.
 Especially those companies that grow their dividend on an annual basis.
 You can see a representative list of some of the stocks I own in the Dividends Deluxe model portfolio.
-However, as the market continued to climb in 2017, I found my desire to add to individual dividend stocks decline.
+However, as the market continued to climb, I found my desire to add to individual dividend stocks decline.

 THE ACTION I TOOK AND WHY